Our Board of Directors and Staff!

 Board of Directors

 Sarah Jessica Farber is a solo practitioner in Raleigh, North Carolina, with a statewide criminal defense practice in criminal trials, appeals, and post-conviction litigation in our state and federal courts.
 She is a life-long lover of the printed word, and majored in English with a concentration in publishing at Penn State.
 At North Carolina Central University School of Law, she served as articles editor on the Law Review, and helped put out three issues of the Review, was part of Moot Court Board, and as a founding board member of the Public Interest Law Organization.
 She was named a Lawyer’s Weekly Emerging Legal Leader in 2011, and serves on the board of the North Carolina Advocates for Justice and is an advisor to the American Civil Liberties Union of North Carolina’s Legal Foundation.
-She is active with the North Carolina Central University School of Law.
+She is an adjunct professor at the North Carolina Central University School of Law.
 She is active with the NCCU Alumni Association and local dog rescue groups.

 Jennifer Wyatt is founding executive director of R2JNC and a licensed attorney in Raleigh.
-She loves stories and learning why things are the way they are, and so studied History at the University of California, Riverside.
-She earned a Juris Doctor from the University of California, Hastings College of the Law with a concentration in Public Interest Law.
-During law school she worked at the Child Care Law Center and volunteered in disability, homelessness and veterans issues.
-Jennifer is a veteran of the US Navy herself!
+She studied History at the University of California, Riverside and earned a Juris Doctor from the University of California, Hastings College of the Law with a concentration in Public Interest Law.
+During law school she interned at the Child Care Law Center and volunteered in disability, homelessness and veterans issues.
 As a solo practitioner, she practiced special education, school discipline, and juvenile law.
-She was a staff attorney on the Racial Justice Act Study.
+She proudly served as a staff attorney on the Racial Justice Act Study.
 Jennifer was a Guardian ad Litem and is a trained Parent Defender by the UNC School of Government in Chapel Hill.